Bye-bye back pain: 5 home remedies for instant relief from back pain

 01/9Effective remedies to get rid of back pain

-Whether it was caused by a rigorous gym session or prolonged poor posture, we can all agree on one fact that back pain can be ridiculously uncomfortable.
-It not only interferes with our professional work but can also wreak havoc on our day-to-day life.
+Whether it was caused by a rigorous gym session or prolonged poor posture, we can all agree back p:ain can be ridiculously uncomfortable.
+It interferes with our professional work and can wreak havoc on our day-to-day life.

 Almost everyone suffers from backache at some point in their lives.
 Infact, according to NIH (National Institutes of Health), about 80 percent of adults experience low back pain at some point in their lifetimes.